USEPA/CMAQ/UTIL/chemmech/README.md

 Besides the species namelists, executing the CCTM requires a CSQY_DATA\_**mechanism-name** file containing cross-sections and quantum yields for the photolysis rates used by the mechanism.
 The _inline_phot_preproc_ utility creates file by using the data module.
 Check the subdirectory containing this utility for more information.

 If a user wants to use a gas chemistry solver faster than Rosenbrock or Gear, they have to create a Euler Backward Interative (EBI) solver (Hertel et al., 1993) for the photochemical mechanism.
 The _create\_ebi_ utility creates an EBI solver specific to a photochemical mechanism by using its data module.
 Check this utility’s subdirectory for more information.

+### Output Files for F0AM Box Modeling

+The output files for running the FOAM boxmodel are listed below.

+1. **mechanism_name**_AllRxns.m defines the mechanism species, reactions and their rate constants.
+2. **mechanism_name**_J.m sets the mechanism's photolysis frequencies.
+Note that F0AM provides a fixed set to available photolysis frequencies so a user has to map the mechanism's frequencies to the available frequencies.
+If the user wishes to use photolysis frequencies native to the mechanism, they have to perform the below step.

+    - Add each frequency' cross-section and quantum yield files to the relevant subdirectories of the F0AM box-model.
+    - Modify the file, Chem/Photolysis/J_BottomUp.m in the F0AM code.
+    - Run Chem/Photolysis/calc_HybridJtables.m. in the FOAM code.

+3. J_BottomUp_insert_**mechanism_name**.m contains a list  of the datafiles need to accomplish the above task.
+The file can also be used to modify Chem/Photolysis/J_BottomUp.m.
+4. **mechanism_name**_K.m sets the heterogeneous reaction rate constants.
+The file sets their values to zero because CCTM/src/aero/aero6/AEROSOL_CHEMISTRY.F calculates the values in CCTM and is not controlled by the chemmech utility.

 ## Option for Elemental Balance Check.